roeldev/log-interceptor/README.md

 option | type | description
 ------ | ---- | -----------
-passdown | `boolean` | Pass the intercepted output down to the next interceptor, or display it when the first level is reached. stripColors | `boolean` | Strip colors of the intercepted output. trimTimestamp | `boolean` | Check if the output starts with a timestamp (`[00:00:00]`).
+passDown | `boolean` | Pass the intercepted output down to the next interceptor, or display it when the first level is reached. stripColors | `boolean` | Strip colors of the intercepted output. trimTimestamp | `boolean` | Check if the output starts with a timestamp (`[00:00:00]`).
 If that's the case, remove it. trimLinebreak | `boolean` | Trim last linebreak, this will not touch linebreaks somewhere in the middle of the output.